 - Roadie logo on the back turns green

 - LED light on the front turns on

 This is particularly helpful for guitars whose machine heads are positioned on either side of the headstock.
 When you’re tuning the bottom row of strings the Roadie logo is facing away from you so you can’t see it turn green.
 The LED light and vibration are then your indicators that the string is in tune, very user-friendly.

 Overall, the Roadie 2 performs really well.
 It has a solid build quality and is user-friendly.
 If I had one suggestion, it would be to make the grip more ergonomic instead of just square.

 The Roadie app is very well designed and beautiful to boot.
 The home screen is sort of like a newsfeed with links to the Roadie blog, tutorials, and videos.
 Along the bottom you’ll find tabs for the following:

 - Instruments: This is where you can add the instruments you want to tune.
 Such as an electric guitar, acoustic guitar, ukulele, and more.
-You can name these instruments what you like.
+You can name these instruments how you like.